 Folder structure, file names, and versioning

-A carefully planned folder structure is fundamental for a well-organised research material.
+A carefully planned folder structure is fundamental for a well-organized research material.
 This means that there should already be a folder structure in place when the data collection begins, with intelligible folder names and an intuitive design.

-It is recommended that the project files are organised in folders with names that mean something significant, even to a person with limited knowledge of the project – such as a new colleague or a stakeholder who wants to know what happens in the project.
+It is recommended that the project files are organized in folders with names that mean something significant, even to a person with limited knowledge of the project – such as a new colleague or a stakeholder who wants to know what happens in the project.

 - follow a structure with folders and subfolders that correspond to the project design and workflow

 - have a self-explanatory name that is only as long as is necessary

 - have a unique name – avoid assigning the same name to a folder and a subfolder.

 The folder structure gives an overall picture of which information can be found where to all who are involved in the project and provides a template for how to save and organize the project data.
 If data are collected several times, there can be folders for each round of collections, with standardized names of what is collected, the collection context, and date.